mastercomfig/mastercomfig/docs/next_steps/troubleshoot.md

 dynamic_background=preload
 ```

-Also be sure to delete the `autoexec.cfg` file created automatically in the TF2's `cfg` folder to avoid conflicts with the mastercomfig.
+You may also want to delete the `autoexec.cfg` created automatically in the TF2's `cfg` folder.
+It does not conflict with mastercomfig, since VPKs files will always overlap files in the `cfg` folder.

 ## TF2 crashing on a custom map